Opportunity to Experience Genetic Counseling

 The Division of Genetic Counseling is proud to sponsor an internship at Baylor College of Medicine and Texas Children’s Hospital in Houston, Texas.
 This internship introduces college students to the field of genetic counseling and is designed to provide opportunities for clinical shadowing and an overall base knowledge of genetics and genetic testing.
 You will be exposed to genetic counseling in many different areas (prenatal, pediatric, adult/cancer) over the course of the internship.

 The Division of Genetic Counseling is housed in the Department of Molecular and Human Genetics at Baylor College of Medicine.
 With almost forty genetic counselors, we are one of the largest genetic counseling groups in the country and work together with the largest clinical genetics program in the country.
-Please contact the Genetic Counseling Department at firstname.lastname@example.org with additional questions.
+Contact the Genetic Counseling Department at firstname.lastname@example.org with additional questions.
 The next application cycle for summer internships will open in the spring of 2022.

 Goals of Internship